Kosiso123/Design-assignment/README.md

 # ARCTIC FOX

-## Here us a card that shows you a brief thing you need to know about Arctics Fox
+## Here is a card that shows you a brief thing you need to know about Arctics Fox